 Conclusion

-Hormonal acne appears as lesions or bumps on your skin that could become red, inflamed, painful, and sore if not treated.
-Moderate to severe and untreated acne can cause scarring where lesions are formed.
+Hormonal acne appears as lesions or bumps on your skin that can become red, inflamed, painful, and sore if left untreated.
+Moderate to severe, untreated acne can cause scarring where lesions form.
 If acne is not going away or worsening, it is recommended that you see a dermatologist.